nikos-christodoulou/ID3-NaiveBayes/README.md

 The algorithms run through the executables: execute.py and classify.py.
 In execute.py we build txt files that are binary vectors and there are 4 command line arguments to be given.
 The first x is the percentage of data you will use to train the algorithm, the second z we is the method we use to approximate logs(they require a lot of computational power) to optimizate the gathering of data and the last in the number of keywords that the dictionary will contain.
+In classify.py you use the three above except the last one where you can give a dummy parameter.
+In classify you can do 3 things:
+1.)
+Read the a text file, meaning a review, and see if its positive or negative 2.)
+You can type the review yourself
+3.)
+You can read an existing binary vector file

+The if statement in executy inside the for loops is to determine what type of test we are going to do.
+We want to gather a lot of different metrics like testing the accuracy on training data while training the algorithms on training data etc. that's why it's done.